AbhiCodingA/BMI-Calculator/README.md

 # BMI-Calculator

-This project aims to create a body mass index calculator.
-There are two input fields where the user can enter their height in centimeters and weight in kilograms.
-By clicking the "compute BMI" button, the BMI will be calculated and displayed along with the weight condition, which is determined by if statements based on the BMI.
-We will also install the project with a neumorphism design and use JavaScript to calculate the BMI.
-All results will be displayed inside the input field and at the end of the container.
+1. Objective:
+   - Develop a body mass index (BMI) calculator.

+2. Functionality:
+   - Two input fields: height in centimeters and weight in kilograms.
+   - Calculate BMI when the "compute BMI" button is clicked.
+   - Display BMI result along with weight condition.
+   - Weight condition determined by if statements based on BMI.
+   - Use neumorphism design for project installation.
+   - Display results inside the input field and at the end of the container.

+3. Technologies:
+   - HTML: Create input fields and button.
+   - CSS: Style the project with neumorphism design.
+   - JavaScript:
+     - Calculate BMI.
+     - Display results.
+     - Implement if statements for weight condition.